tojkuv/LifeSignal/1-Architecture/1-Backend/4-Functions.md

 - **No Connection Pooling**: Not using connection pooling, leading to resource exhaustion and performance degradation
 - **Missing Monitoring**: Ignoring performance monitoring, optimization opportunities, and resource utilization metrics
 - **Poor Resource Management**: Not implementing proper resource cleanup, lifecycle management, and graceful shutdown procedures
+- **Missing Context**: Not using context.Context for request timeouts, cancellation, and resource management
+- **Unstructured Logging**: Not using structured logging for performance tracking and observability

 ### Testing and Operational Anti-patterns
 - **Insufficient Testing**: Not testing services with realistic load, error scenarios, edge cases, and production-like conditions
 - **Poor Error Handling**: Not handling errors gracefully or providing meaningful error messages and recovery guidance
 - **Missing Observability**: Not implementing proper logging, observability, debugging capabilities, and distributed tracing
 - **Version Ignorance**: Ignoring service versioning, backward compatibility requirements, and Protocol Buffer schema evolution
+- **Poor Context Testing**: Not testing context.Context cancellation, timeouts, and propagation scenarios
+- **Missing gRPC Testing**: Not testing gRPC client/server implementations with proper error handling and context usage